tobilg/serverless-aws-static-websites/README.md

 This setup should give you some good [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?hl=en) results.

 ### Updates
 For every update of your website, you can trigger a deploy as stated above.
+This will effectively just do s S3 sync of the `src` folder.

+As **CloudFront caches the contents of the website**, a [Serverless plugin](https://github.com/aghadiry/serverless-cloudfront-invalidate) is used to invalidate files.
+This [may incur costs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation), see the [docs](https://aws.amazon.com/de/premiumsupport/knowledge-center/cloudfront-serving-outdated-content-s3/) for more info.

+You can run `sls cloudfrontInvalidate` to do a standalone invalidation of the defined files in the `serverless.yml`.

 ## Removal
 If you want to remove the created stack, your will have to delete all records of the Hosted Zone of the respective domain except the `SOA` and `NS` records, otherwise the stack deletion via